Why flame retardants? It’s a long story littered with money, politics, and believe it or not—the tobacco industry.

 Find a mattress that suits your needs and your lifestyle.
 An organic mattress with natural materials (and independent certifications to back them up) is a great step in the right direction to improve indoor air quality and reduce your short- and long-term chemical exposure.

-In Savvy Rest mattresses, soft organic wool batting in ample quantities is quilted inside woven organic cotton mattress casings.
+In Savvy Rest mattresses, soft organic wool batting is quilted inside woven organic cotton mattress casings.
 That’s all it takes.
 Wool fiber used in this way ignites so slowly that our mattresses pass the open-flame test with flying colors.
 We do not use chemical flame retardants.
 (And of course, we do not recommend smoking in bed!)